Wordsmith.Org

 with Anu Garg

-Every year, in early April, followers of the Shia sect of Muslims take part in elaborate processions commemorating sacrifices of Husain, grandson of the Prophet Muhammad.
+Every year, followers of the Shia sect of Muslims take part in elaborate processions commemorating sacrifices of Husain, grandson of the Prophet Muhammad.
 They beat their chests with fists and iron chains as a mark of penance while chanting "Ya Hasan!
 Ya Husain!"
 To a native English speaker, those cries perhaps sound more like "Hobson-Jobson".
 So, in 1886 when Henry Yule, a member of the British occupation in India, published a book of anglicized colloquial words from Indian languages, he chose that very expression as the title for his collection: Hobson-Jobson.
 And ever since we refer that process and the words thus formed by the same name.

 This process of lexical and phonological assimilation of words from one language to another is not confined to any particular set of languages.
 We see this mix of pun and folk-etymology whenever speakers of two diverse languages cross paths.
 You may have heard about "Harry Kerry," the preferred method of suicide by Japanese warriors.
 Here are other examples: